 - The number of the race from which the horse is to be claimed;

 Typographical or minor technical errors may be accepted at the discretion of the Stewards.

 12.12 Not earlier than 15 minutes before and not later than ten minutes before each race, the Clerk of the Scales shall open the claims’ box and note on the envelope containing each claim the official post time of the race in question which he/she shall take from the totalizator board.
 Immediately thereafter and in no event later than post time of each race, he/she shall deliver or cause to be delivered to the Stewards all claims which were in the claims’ box for the race in question.
 No money shall accompany the claim.

-12.13 Transfer of possession of a claimed horse shall take place in the paddock immediately after the running of said race, unless the horse is required to be taken to either the retention test barn and/or TCO2 test barn for post-race testing.
+12.13 Transfer of possession of a claimed horse shall take place in the claiming barn or designated area immediately after the running of said race, unless the horse is required to be taken to either the retention test barn and/or TCO2 test barn for post-race testing.
 The successful claimant or their representative shall maintain physical custody of the claimed horse.
 Transfer of possession of each claimed horse will take place after sample tags have been signed by the previous trainer and/or their representative.

-12.13.01 Transfer of possession of a claimed horse to the successful claimant or their representative shall take place in the paddock immediately after the running of the race.
-The horse’s halter must accompany the horse.
+12.13.01 Transfer of possession of a claimed horse to the successful claimant or their representative shall take place in the claiming barn or designated area immediately after the running of the race.
 Altering or removing the horse’s shoes prior to transfer is not permitted.

 12.13.02 Notwithstanding the requirements under 12.13.01, in the case where a claimed horse must submit for post-race testing, physical custody of the claimed horse shall transfer from the original owner to the successful claimant outside the retention barn following completion of the test and after the sample tags have been signed by the original owner or their representative.